sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/user-guide.md

 * Wait between 5 and 9 seconds.
 * Release the reset button.
 The computer will then boot normally with pass-through mode enabled.

+{: .note}
-Note: if the reset button is held for more than 10 seconds and less than 20 seconds, the device will start in configuration mode.
+If the reset button is held for more than 10 seconds and less than 20 seconds, the device will start in configuration mode.

+{: .warning}
-Warning: the reset code only affects that boot cycle.
+The reset code only affects that boot cycle.
 To permanently change the operating mode of the Croissant device, enter configuration mode and store the new setting there.

 ### Expected behavior in pass-through mode